dotnet/dotnet-docker/samples/selecting-images.md

 ## Targeting a specific operating system

 If you want a specific operating system image, you should use a specific operating system tag.
 We publish images for Alpine, Debian, Ubuntu and Windows Nano Server.
-By default, operating system-specific tags will pull x64 images.

 The following tags demonstrate the pattern used to describe each operating system (using .NET Core 3.1 as the example):

 * `3.1-alpine` (Alpine 3.10)
 * `3.1-bionic` (Ubuntu 18.04)
 * `3.1-buster` (Debian 10)
+* `3.1-buster-slim` (Debian 10)
 * `3.1-nanoserver-1909` (Nano Server, version 1909)
 * `3.1-nanoserver-1903` (Nano Server, version 1903)
 * `3.1-nanoserver-1809` (Nano Server, version 1809)

+> Note: Both `buster` and `buster-slim` tags are used, for .NET Core Debian images.
+The `buster` base image is used for SDK images and `buster-slim` is used by runtime-related images.

 For example, the following command will pull an x64 Alpine image: